Json.Path¶

 - Structure:

-is a simple class implementing the JSONPath syntax for extracting data out of a JSON tree.While the semantics of the JSONPath expressions are heavily borrowed by the XPath specification for XML, the syntax follows the ECMAScript origins of JSON.
+JsonPathis a simple class implementing the JSONPath syntax for extracting data out of a JSON tree.While the semantics of the JSONPath expressions are heavily borrowed by the XPath specification for XML, the syntax follows the ECMAScript origins of JSON.

 Once a

-instance; the previous expression will be discarded only if the compilation of the new expression is successful.The simple convenience function [func`Json`.Path.query] can be used for one-off matching.
+JsonPathinstance has been created, it has to compile a JSONPath expression using [method`Json`.Path.compile] before being able to match it to a JSON tree; the sameJsonPathinstance can be used to match multiple JSON trees.
+It it also possible to compile a new JSONPath expression using the sameJsonPathinstance; the previous expression will be discarded only if the compilation of the new expression is successful.The simple convenience function [func`Json`.Path.query] can be used for one-off matching.

 - Syntax of the JSONPath expressions